rockettown1/QuizCN-starter/README.md

 # QuizCN-starter
-Starter projects for simple iOS quiz app for CN students
+Starter project for simple iOS quiz app for CN students

 The master branch is the base starter project: Basic storyboard included but no code.